 Practical Recommendations for Model Specification

 Regression model specification is as much a science as it is an art.
 Statistical methods can help choose the best regression model, but ultimately you’ll need to place a high weight on theory and other considerations.

 The best practice for model selection in statistics is to review the literature to develop a theoretical understanding of the relevant independent variables, their relationships with the dependent variable, and the expected coefficient signs and effect magnitudes before you begin collecting data.
 Building your knowledge helps you collect the correct data in the first place and it helps you specify the best regression equation without resorting to data mining.
 For more information about this process, read 5 Steps for Conducting Scientific Studies with Statistical Analyses.

-Specification should not be based only on statistical measures.
+Deciding on the model should not be based only on model selection statistics.
 In fact, the foundation of your model selection process should depend largely on theoretical concerns.
 Be sure to determine whether your statistical results match theory and, if necessary, make adjustments.
 For example, if theory suggests that an independent variable is important, you might include it in the regression equation even when its p-value is not significant.
 If a coefficient sign is the opposite of theory, investigate and either modify the model or explain the inconsistency.

 Start simple and then add complexity only when it is actually needed.
 As you make a model more complex, it becomes more likely that you are tailoring it to fit the quirks in your particular dataset rather than actual relationships in the population.
 This overfitting reduces generalizability and can produce results that you can’t trust.